About Our Staff

 ***If I become sick alternate care is the responsibility of the parents.
 I will give you a 24 hour notice if the need arise.

-Gold Sneaker Policy for Physical Activity
+Gold Sneaker Policy

 Physical Activity- Children ages 12 months or older attending a full day program are offered at least 60 minutes of physical activity per day, either indoors or outdoors.
 For children ages three and older, this physical activity is a balance of free play, teacher-directed activities, and music and movement.
 Viewing of television, videos and other visual recordings are limited to no more than 60 minutes per day of educational programs or programs that actively engage child movement.
 Children are not allowed to remain sedentary or to sit passively for more than 60 minutes continuously, except for scheduled rest or naptime.
 Physical activity is a positive experience and is never used negatively or to control behavior.
+Education is provided to each family (i.e., via parent meetings, provider newsletter articles, sharing of educational video resources, etc.) twice each year that addresses the importance of limiting screen time according to current American Academy of Pediatrics policy and the development of a Family Media Plan.

 In order that our staff is given opportunity to spend time with their families we will observe the following holidays.
 Holidays that fall on a weekend will be observed the next business day.
 Reminders will be sent home of all holiday closings/vacations.
+Days are subject to changed but proper notice will be given in advance.

 New's Year’s Eve December 31 New Year’s Day- January 1- CLOSED